pdroll/card-dealer-cli/README.md

 # Card Dealer CLI

 CLI utility for interacting with a deck of cards.
 You can draw a random card or cards from various types of decks (standard, euchre, pinochle, or canasta).
-You can also deal a hand for several card games: blackjack, poker, euchre, pinochle, or canasta.
+You can also deal a hand for several card games: blackjack, poker, euchre, pinochle, canasta, or gin.

 ## Installation